Analysis | Now more than ever, the stock market is not the economy

 When the stock market’s booming, in other words, the vast majority of its returns go to the wealthiest households.
 If you’re in the middle class you may be cheered by the sight of your 401(k) portfolio posting decent returns — but those gains are essentially scraps compared with the massive amounts of wealth flowing into the pockets of the rich.

-These figures come with one enormous caveat: this data was collected pre-pandemic.
-There already are signs that \the pandemic is accelerating wealth concentration now, with mega-corporations (and their shareholders) raking in huge profits at a time when millions of Americans are depleting their savings.
+These figures come with one enormous caveat: This data was collected pre-pandemic.
+There already are signs that the pandemic is accelerating wealth concentration now, with megacorporations (and their shareholders) raking in huge profits at a time when millions of Americans are depleting their savings.

 The rejoinder to such statistics is that even if most Americans are barely exposed to the stock market, Wall Street still influences the overall business environment and factors into corporate decision-making when it comes to things like hiring and compensation.
 If the market is doing well, the thinking goes, most American workers are, too.